ciel-lang/CIEL/README.md

     git clone https://github.com/ciel-lang/CIEL ~/quicklisp/local-projects/CIEL

+And install dependencies missing or outdated from Quicklisp:

+    $ ( cd ~/quicklisp/local-projects/CIEL && make ql-deps )

-either install the Ultralisp distribution and pull the library from
+Or install the Ultralisp distribution and pull the library from
 there:

     (ql-dist:install-dist "http://dist.ultralisp.org/" :prompt nil)